 Serif fonts feature decorative tapers at the start and end of each letter.
 These serif fonts are traditionally used in books, magazines, and newspapers.
 Serif fonts have a classical look and can help convey the authoritativeness and trustworthiness of the author.

 Sans serif fonts are simpler to maximize readability.
-Most sans serif fonts have a crisp look and each letter has a distinctive beginning and end.
-While serif fonts are quite appealing to traditionalists and older audiences, sans serif fonts can help you connect with a younger demographic.
+Most sans serif typefaces have a crisp look and each letter has a distinctive beginning and end.
 Sans serif fonts also translate well to digital formats, such as law firm websites.

 A few of the most well-known sans serif fonts include: